dalong0514/easy-rag/README.md

 ## Overview

-Agent-RAG is a high-quality, agent-based Retrieval-Augmented Generation (RAG) system designed for efficient and accurate document retrieval and question answering.
+easy-rag is a high-quality Retrieval-Augmented Generation (RAG) system designed for efficient and accurate document retrieval and question answering.
 The system leverages advanced techniques such as hierarchical node parsing, sentence window indexing, and auto-merging retrieval to provide precise and context-aware responses.
 With its modular architecture and flexible configuration, Agent-RAG is suitable for various applications, including academic research, enterprise knowledge management, and automated customer support.

 Key Features:
 - **Accurate Question Answering**: Utilizes advanced indexing and retrieval techniques for precise responses.